top of page

 • Bullying.

-• Using Mobile Phones at work placement / in the centre whilst learning.
+• Using Mobile Phones at work placement / in centre whilst in learning.

 • If a learner is found to have carried out any of the above actions CTS Training has the right to proceed with disciplinary action.